jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

     as REST, RMI or, JMS.
 Then it forwards the request to an `inbound port` for execution and this *drives* the domain logic of your application.

 *   `Inbound Port`: An `inbound port` belongs to the application core and represents the use cases of your business application that can be started by a `Driving Adapter`.
-If your business application grows, you can  apply the [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) to separate your `inbound ports` based on the clients you have.
+The term `port` is used similar to a network- or USB port, that provide access to a computer.

 *   `Outbound Port`: An `outbound port` is an interface that belongs to the application core.
 It describes required methods from an application core's point of view that can only be implemented by using a technology stack such as a logger or a database.